EXCLUSIVE-Toyota group plans $4.7 bln sale of Denso stake as electric pivot looms -sources

 Denso also plans to buy back some of its own shares in the open market to offset the potential hit to its share price, according to the sources, who declined to be named because the matter remains confidential.

 In a statement, Denso said it was considering a share sale, a buyback and other capital measures, but that nothing had yet been decided.
 A Toyota spokesperson said the company was not in a position to comment on Denso, while a Toyota Industries spokesperson said nothing had been decided.
-An Aisin spokesperson declined to comment.
+Aisin said reports of the share sale were not something it had announced itself.

 At $4.7 billion, it would be the second-biggest such share offering in Japan this year, after the more than $9 billion sale of shares in Japan Post Bank 7182.T in March, according to LSEG data.